ben-davis/notes/book-notes/the-algorithm-design-manual/The Algorithm Design Manual.md

 1. *Have too many bumps*: There are often irregularities with the performance of algorithms based on some particular value of `n` (binary search is typically faster when `n = 2^k - 1` because the array partitions work out nicely).
 Capturing the irregularities exactly would serve no real purpose when talking about the generalized performance of an algorithm.
 2. *Require too much detail to specify precisely*: We would essentially need to implement the entire algorithm to fully understand all the steps an algorithm could possibly take.
 Doing so would be exact, but offers little benefit over saying "the time grows quadratically with *n*".

-Big Oh notation allows us to discuss the upper and lower bounds of an algorith while ignoring its impactless specifics.
+Big Oh notation allows us to discuss the upper and lower bounds of an algorithm while ignoring its impactless specifics.

 **Note**: Big Oh ignores constants.
 So `f(n) = n == g(n) = 2n`.
 Constants tell us nothing aboout the performance of an algorithm as it scales.
 The constant might occur due to a difference in implementation (Java vs C) of the same algorithm.